CannibalClarence/oh-SHOOT/README.md

 # oh-SHOOT

-An evil space blob fish and a non air breathing cow rage in a epic battle in this archetypical space invaders archetype game.
+An evil space blob fish and a non air breathing cow rage in a epic battle in this space invaders archetype game.

 ## Purpose
 To create a Fullstack application that we as consumers of video games and fun, would use and be proud of.